greencloudcomputing/docs/docs/api/builder.md

 ## Get

 :::info
-If you need to retrieve details about your build, use this endpoint by passing the build ID as a URL parameter.
+If you need to retrieve details about your build, use this endpoint by passing the build ID as a URL request parameter.
 The endpoint will provide you with a list of information related to build of the function.
 :::

 #### Endpoint